liweiweng/edgar-cleaner/README.md

 - config.py: Manage the configuration.
 - import_masters.py: It contains the code to import master's files.
 - processor.py: It contains the code that handles the processing of the files.
 - transfer.py: It handles the upload to Dropbox.
+- download_edgar.py: script to import edgar data.

 ## Clone repository
 Clone the repository in your home directory.